Moomins: Theatre

 Several stage productions have been made from Jansson's Moomin series, including a number that Jansson herself was involved in.

 The earliest production was a 1949 theatrical version of Comet in Moominland performed at Åbo Svenska Teater.

 In the early 1950s, Jansson collaborated on Moomin-themed children's plays with Vivica Bandler.
 By 1958, Jansson began to become directly involved in theater as Lilla Teater produced Troll i kulisserna (Troll in the wings), a Moomin play with lyrics by Jansson and music composed by Erna Tauro.
 The production was a success, and later performances were held in Sweden and Norway, including recently at the Malmö Opera and Music Theatre in 2011.

 Mischief and Mystery in Moominvalley, a production created by Get Lost and Found which included puppetry and a giant pop-up book set, toured the UK from 2018, with runs at London's Southbank Centre, Kew Gardens and the Manchester Literature Festival.
 This production was written by Emma Edwards and Sophie Ellen Powell with puppets and set designed and made by Annie Brooks.

 Video games

+In 1997, Muumit ja Taikurin hattu (The Moomins and the Hobgoblin's Hat) was developed by Norsk Strek AS and published by WSOY, later Nordic Softsales.
+It was only released for the PC.

 In 2000, Moomin's Tale, developed and published by Sunsoft, was released for Game Boy Color.
-The game is based on the 1990 TV series, and there are six different stories in the game, all of which are played by the Moomintroll.
+The game is based on the 1990 TV series, where Moomintroll is the game's protagonist.
+The player goes through six different stories throughout the duration of the game.

 Two video games were released for Nintendo DS, one exclusive to Japan.
+Moomin Tani no Okurimono was released in Japan on November 19, 2009.
+The game was never released in Finland or elsewhere than Japan and China.